ErikNgigi/ericngigi.com/content/more/portfolio.md

 ---
-title: "Showcasing the Journey of a Software Engineer"
+title: "My Journey as an AWS Cloud Engineer"
 subtitle: "Showcasing my journey through lines of code and innovative solutions."
 date: 2023-08-10
 author: "Eric Ngigi"
+# image: "/images/banner/alx_banner.webp"
 draft: false
 excludeFromTopNav: true
-showDate: false
+showDate: true
 showComments: false
 showTOC: false
 ---
-# My Journey with ALX Africa

-## Introduction

-Since joining ALX Africa, my journey has been filled with learning, growth, and exciting challenges.
-I've had the opportunity to work on various projects, collaborate with talented peers, and expand my skills as a software engineer.
+# Portfolio

 ## Month 2 Week 10 Group Work: Slide Deck

-### Project: Regional Integration Through A Marketplace Application.
+### 1. Project: Regional Integration.

 In Month 2 Week 10, our group collaborated on a project that pushed our boundaries and showcased our ability to work together as a team.
 Here's a brief overview of our project: